wisdown/core-code-from-scratch-readme/Challeng-weeks/week-6.md

 2. A Wolf In Sheep's Clothing exercise, using Typescript

-- note.
-The most difficult thing is to be clear, since the explanation is not clear and makes the solution difficult.
+- Note.
+The explanations are not clear and make it difficult to solve. and sometimes it's easier than it seems

 ```typescript
 export function warnTheSheep(queue: string[]): string {